 Now of course, if you’ve historically been lying on a couch all day and evening, then buy a treadmill desk and walk 15,000 steps a day on it, then yes, there will be some weight loss: You’ve added 15,000 steps a day into your life and gave up the couch.

 But that’s a dramatic upgrade from your baseline of couch potato.

 Let’s be fair and assume you aren’t in a recliner all day long, unemployed and watching TV while snacking on junk food.

 If you work full time or are otherwise active in your life, and then toss a treadmill desk into the mix and use it for its intended purpose (to avoid excess sitting), then don’t count on this move to knock off 50 pounds—not even 20 pounds.

 Do you realize just how little energy is spent walking 1 mph?

 Even 1.5 mph is frightfully slow.
 BUT…and this is a big but…it’s sufficient to counteract the sitting disease!

 You are not sitting while you’re walking very slowly.
 That’s all that matters.
 Countering the harmful effects of prolonged sitting does not require extended periods throughout the day of brisk walking or tough incline sessions.

 All it requires is staying off your seat and keeping the legs moving.

-What works best for weight loss if not a treadmill desk?
+What works best for weight loss?